ad

 The Dr. G's vest is going along slowly.
 I keep getting sidetracked with other projects.
 I just need to sit down and finish one thing at a time, instead of having 7 or 8 projects going on!
 The pattern is really easy, and the handspun (mine) corriedale has lovely jewel tones in it.
 The sunlight really highlights it.

 The silk lace yarn: It was my mom's birthday yesterday, and as I had not figured out exactly what I was going to get for her, it all came out well, as in our phone conversation she said she'd love a scarf!
-The colors will look great on her, and I started the feather and fan pattern as a swatch.
-I'm going to show it to her on Saturday and see if she likes it.
+The colors will look great on her, and I started the feather and fan pattern as a s

 I haven't touched the sun ray shawl since Easton.